-With great efforts by the Japanese government, local/international NGOs, and other players, relief items started to reach the affected communities despite limited availability of transportation fuel.
-Steady relief supplies started to flow into the affected cities, towns and villages, coordination and distribution are huge challenge at some local government level due to limited human resources.
+With great efforts by the Japanese government, local governments, National Council of Social Welfare, local/international NGOs, and other players, relief items started to reach the affected communities despite limited availability of transportation fuel.
+Steady relief supplies started to flow into the affected cities, towns and villages, coordination and distribution are huge challenge at some local government level due to limited human resources and loss of basic residents' information.
 Close to 30 local radio networks keep broadcasting relief operations (some do in multi-language), yet localized vital information is not reaching the most needed due to lack of information receivers.
 Internet-based information is accelerating the overall emergency response within/from outside, affected aged community are still not in this loop.

 While efforts to cool the Fukushima Daiichi Nuclear Power Plant continues, radiation leak is affecting communities in Fukushima and nearby Prefectures as reports on excess amounts of radioactive materials detected in some vegetables, raw milk, tap water and sea water.
 Media reported that the level of radioactive substance is stabilizing.
+The concern for tap water contamination in Tokyo and surrounding Prefecture are growing.

-This report will further include the following information: 1) Situation by Affected Prefectures, 2) Relief Operation by Japanese Humanitarian NGOs, 3)<Map>Active Japanese Humanitarian Organizations, 4) <Chart> Relief Operation by Japanese Humanitarian Organizations in Major Affected Cities, and 5) List of Relief Supply Needs.
+This report will further include the following information: 1) Situation by Affected Prefectures, 2) Relief Operation by Japanese Humanitarian NGOs, 3)<Map>Active Japanese Humanitarian Organizations, 4) <Chart> Relief Operation by Japanese Humanitarian Organizations in Major Affected Cities, and 5) Relief Supply Needs.